A Quick Guide to SNAP Eligibility and Benefits

 Social Security Income is considered when applying for SNAP benefits.

-Most states include a SNAP application when you apply for Social Security, because most Social Security recipients are deemed “categorically eligible”, which means you may automatically be eligible to receive SNAP benefits.
+Most states include a SNAP application when you apply for Social Security, because most Social Security recipients are deemed “categorically eligible,” which means you may automatically be eligible to receive SNAP benefits.
 It’s important that you contact your local SNAP office to verify if you’re eligible.
+Learn how to apply for Medicare online

 Do Cash Gifts Affect Food Stamps?